Reselim/beat-saber-overlay/README.md

 Listen to events from another IP and/or port.

 *NOTE: Github.io forces HTTPS, which on most browsers (including Chromium, which OBS uses) prevents WebSockets from connecting to unsecure hosts (BeatSaberHTTPStatus only uses HTTP).
-However Github.io doesn't force HTTPS on other domains.
-You can use the `http://overlay.updownleftdie.com` subdomain provided by @jaredkotoff to get around this limitation.*
+Github.io doesn't force HTTPS on other domains, so you can use the `http://overlay.updownleftdie.com` subdomain provided by @jaredkotoff to get around this limitation.*

 ### `modifiers`